jai2shukla/JIRA-Estimation-Prediction/README.md

 * [```agile sprints```](https://github.com/SEAnalytics/datasets/tree/master/agile%20sprints)

     These are the datasets on the iterative development (e.g. sprint).
 Our work on these datasets focuses on predicting delivery capability in iterative development.
+We published the work in [IEEE TSE](http://ieeexplore.ieee.org/document/7898472/)

 * [```delay issues```](https://github.com/SEAnalytics/datasets/tree/master/delayed%20issues)

     These are the datasets on the delayed issues.
-We used these datasets in our work on predicting delayed issues.
+We used these datasets in our work on predicting delayed issues which we published in [MSR2015](http://ieeexplore.ieee.org/document/7180087/), [ASE2015](http://dl.acm.org/citation.cfm?id=2916265), and in [the journal of Empirical Software Engineering](https://link.springer.com/article/10.1007%2Fs10664-016-9496-7).

  * * *